 - The carelessness of the gardeners

-If your tomatoes show any symptom of lacking water supply, then find the exact reasons behind the problem and take necessary steps.
+If your tomatoes show any symptoms of lacking water supply, then find the exact reasons behind the problem and take the necessary steps.

 e- Over fertilizer:

 Excessive supply of fertilizer on tomato plants can create different types of problems.
-Such as producing over foliage, leaf burn, yellow leaf color, leaf wilting and sometimes attract pests and diseases.
+Such as producing over foliage, leaf burn, yellow leaf color, leaf wilting, and sometimes attracting pests and diseases.

-Tomato plants need three basic nutrients NPK (nitrogen, phosphorus, and potassium) and other traces minerals like calcium, magnesium, sulfur and some micronutrients to produce healthy fruits.
+Tomato plants need three basic nutrients NPK (nitrogen, phosphorus, and potassium) and other trace minerals like calcium, magnesium, sulfur, and some micronutrients to produce healthy fruits.

-Therefore, you have to provide the right nutrients supply at the right time to get the best result.
+Therefore, you have to provide the supply of the right nutrients at the right time to get the best result.

 Besides, your present soil condition also determines which soil nutrients your tomatoes need most.
 So, do the soil test first before applying any fertilizer.